"I've drawn together a collection of responses and honest answers to many questions you may have when choosing a Voicereel Producer."

 Absolutely.
 We consult thoroughly and you will have full access to the Client Area.
 The essential preparation period gives us both time to make sure we are happy with what we will record on the day.
 If you are stuck in any area, I am on hand.
 The vast majority of clients who embark on this exciting process say they love it!

-I’ve recorded around 25 languages over an 8 year period.
+I’ve recorded around 25 languages over a 14 year period.
 We work together to decide on ‘best takes’.

 You have no need to worry.
 I’ve worked with clients with every level of experience.
 I’ll coach you through the whole experience and you’ll leave knowing that you’ll be a pro on your first job